particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 | 237 bytes | 1753 bytes/sec. |
 | 244 bytes | 1793 bytes/sec. |

 Note, however, the most efficient size is a maximum 236 bytes.
 Above that size, fragmentation occurs which lowers the transfer rate.
-The size could vary slightly based on other factors.
+The maximum efficient size could vary slightly based on other factors.

 #### Peripheral Characteristics